Henry C. Berghoff: 1901 Indiana District Turnfest

 On June 15, 1901, the biennial Indiana District Turnfest (a German gymnastic festival) was held in Fort Wayne.
 Over 3000 people, from Indiana, Illinois, Ohio, and Kentucky, of German and Anglo descent, attended the event.
 Berghoff delivered a rousing speech at the event, praising Germans for their contributions to America, saying, "The Germans have done more toward the progress and up-building of this country in every avenue of commerce, of art, and of learning, than any or all other peoples on earth, and every intelligent American will admit it."
-Berghoff, proud "in being a German," emboldened the audience, whom he referred to as "we Germans in America," to not forget their "mother tongue," to preserve "the customs of their fathers," and that they "may well feel proud of our nation."
+Berghoff, "proud of being a German," emboldened the audience, whom he referred to as "we Germans in America," to not forget their "mother tongue," to preserve "the customs of their fathers," and that they "may well feel proud of our nation."
 Berghoff, after stating "we need not be ashamed of our ancestry," criticized those who avoided demonstrations of their German heritage: "Such do not deserve the name of Germans."
 Berghoff claimed that a minimum of two thirds of Fort Wayne citizens were German, and believed this indicated that second and third generation German-Americans still harbored their German identity.
 At the close of the Turnfest, The Journal Gazette claimed, "It will go down in history as the most successful ever held in the Indiana district."
 Berghoff's identification as a German, instead of a German American, strengthened the image of Fort Wayne as an exemplar of ethnic acceptance.
 Berghoff attained success without forgoing the cultural elements of his heritage or his ethnicity.

 City water

 Berghoff's decisions surrounding city water proved crucial and controversial.
 The first challenge that Berghoff's administration encountered occurred in July 1901, with the threat of a water famine in Fort Wayne, after a fire destroyed the city's reservoir.
 He stated that he consulted with experts and local businessmen on what should be done to prevent the impending water famine, and they decided on increasing the pump capacity of Fort Wayne's two water plants.
 A new air plant was installed at the first water plant, and a new 6 million gallon pump was installed at the second water plant.
 Additionally, Berghoff ordered that the water from a canal basin flow into the main supply of the city's water for ten hours, in order to give the city a larger supply of water.
 As a result of these new installations, he believed, "the needs of the city for many years to come" would be supplied (six or seven million gallons of water would be pumped through the two water plants a day, and 140 gallons of water a day would be pumped for each Fort Wayne citizen).
-However, Berghoff and his administration came under scrutiny after the water from the canal basin polluted the city's water.
+Nevertheless, Berghoff and his administration came under scrutiny after the water from the canal basin polluted the city's water.
 He accepted the blame for the pollution, arguing that the impending necessity for more water had justified his actions.